Tags & Keywords

 Tags are another layer of categorizing your events that are created in a free-text field.
 They are not selected from a pre-determined list.

 Tags allow grouping with a like identifier that doesn’t warrant an entire unique Filter.
-For example, a higher ed organization may have Filters like “fundraiser” and “greek life,” so if there is a greek life group holding a homecoming fundraiser, the event could be tagged with “homecoming,” “homecoming2014,” etc.
+For example, if your organization has a Filter called “Holidays & Celebrations” and you’re adding a Halloween Gala, the event could be tagged with “Halloween”, “Halloween Gala,” etc.

-Tags are listed on the Event Landing Page below Filters:
+Tags are displayed on the Event Details Page below your Filters.

 Keywords are effectively hidden tags as they are only used for internal purposes.
 They are not displayed anywhere on the calendar.

 - SEO & Misspellings: If any detail of an event, such as a speaker’s name or the location, have common misspellings or other monikers, noting them as a Keyword will ensure that the most possible queries will pull the event in Localist.